 The capital budget plans support economic growth, maintain infrastructure, respond to changing needs, and are fiscally responsible.

 PURPOSE

-The purpose of this policy is to establish a framework to guide the development of capital budgets and to facilitate informed decision making regarding the acquisition, development, construction, and lifecycle maintenance of capital assets and resulting financial resource implications while promoting stakeholder participation.
+This policy establishes a framework to guide the development of capital budgets and to facilitate informed decision making regarding the acquisition, development, construction, and lifecycle maintenance of capital assets and resulting financial resource implications while promoting stakeholder participation.